 Diagnostic testing with Magnetic Resonance Imaging (MRI) is contraindicated in patients with magnetic injection port expanders in place.
 The MRI equipment could cause movement of the magnetic injection port and/ or expander, and result in not only patient discomfort, but also expander displacement, requiring revision surgery.
-In addition, the magnet could interfere with MRI detection capabilities
+In addition, the magnet could interfere with MRI detection capabilities.

-Sientra has not tested the in vivo effects of radiation therapy with the Integrated Injection Port expander, and can not warrant the safety of such use.
-Integrated Injection Port Expanders must be explanted before radiation therapy is initiated.
+Sientra has not tested the in vivo effects of radiation therapy with the Integrated Injection Port Expander, and cannot warrant the safety of such use.
+The decision regarding the use of the Integrated Injection Port Expander in patients about to undergo radiation therapy should be made by the surgeon and the radiation oncologist.